 home.test as root using the

-sudo command, exactly the same way we created the
+sudo command, exactly the same way you created the

 general.test file.
-However, in this case it is owned by root because we overrode the default behavior when we specified the
+However, in this case it is owned by root because you overrode the default behavior when you specified the

 no_root_squash option on this mount.
-This allows our root users on the client machine to act as root and makes the administration of user accounts much more convenient.
-At the same time, it means we don’t have to give these users root access on the host.
+This allows your root users on the client machine to act as root and makes the administration of user accounts much more convenient.
+At the same time, it means you don’t have to give these users root access on the host.

 /etc/fstab file on the client.

-Open this file with root privileges in your text editor:
+Open the following file with root privileges in your preferred text editor:

 - sudo nano /etc/fstab

-At the bottom of the file, add a line for each of our shares.
-They will look like this:
+At the end of the file, add a line for each of your shares, like the following:

 . . .
 203.0.113.0:/var/nfs/general /nfs/general nfs auto,nofail,noatime,nolock,intr,tcp,actimeo=1800 0 0 203.0.113.0:/home /nfs/home nfs auto,nofail,noatime,nolock,intr,tcp,actimeo=1800 0 0